Wicki–Hayden note layout: Advantages

 To summarize, the Wicki/Hayden layout moves the keys to where they are more reachable, useful and less prone to mistakes.

 Some studies and the consonance/dissonance diagram to the right indicate there may be strong parallels to the way the brain hears music.

 Disadvantages

 A proposed problem with the Wicki/Hayden system is that the keys are not in chromatic order.
-It is argued from this that playing impromptu ornamental flourishes and accidental passing tones are less intuitive than on chromatically ordered key arrangements.
+It is argued from this that playing impromptu ornamental flourishes and accidental passing tones is less intuitive than on chromatically ordered key arrangements.
 In the common practice of much modern western music, especially improvised music like jazz, almost every chromatic note is commonly used within any key signature.
 It initially was argued that the less-intuitive ergonomic access to chromatic intervals would prove to be a detriment to performing musical styles that make heavier use of dissonance.
 However, experimental players of the layout report the isomorphism provides a firmer framework to choose desired sounds and effects.